 - Hyphens vs. Underscores: Use hyphens (

-).
+-) to separate words instead of underscores (_).
 Search engines recognize hyphens as word separators, leading to better keyword recognition.- Example: Use

 - Example: Use